Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Preliminaries, methodology, background, literature review, and an open problem

 \subsection{Methodology}

 Recall that $I_\xi(t) := \int_0^t e^{-\xi_s} \D s$.
 From \eqref{eq:M_I_psi}, for $a\in\lbrb{0,1}$, we have that the Laplace transform for the moments in $t$ is given by

-where we have utilized that from \eqref{eq:WH} it holds that $q=\phi_+(q,0)\phi_-(q,0)$, and we have employed \eqref{eq:M_I_psi}.
+where we have utilised that from \eqref{eq:WH} it holds that $q=\phi_+(q,0)\phi_-(q,0)$, and we have employed \eqref{eq:M_I_psi}.
 Relation \eqref{eq:LT} is the starting point of our proof as it opens the way to apply Tauberian theorems to determine the asymptotic behaviour of $\Ebb{I_\xi^{-a}(t)}$.
-However, in the setting $\Ebb{\xi_1}<0$, it is valid that
+However, in the setting $\Ebb{\xi_1}<0$ from Theorem \ref{thm:upperB}, it is valid that

-see Theorem \ref{thm:upperB}, and a direct application of Tauberian theorems is impossible.
+and a direct application of Tauberian theorems is impossible.
 For this purpose, depending on the index of regular variation $\alpha>1$ of $\Pbb{\xi_1>t}$, we resort to investigating several repeated tails, e.g. when $\alpha\in\lbrbb{n,n+1}$, $n\geq 1$, we consider and via Tauberian methods we deduct the asymptotic behaviour of $V(t),$ as $t\to\infty$.
 When $\alpha\neq n+1$ by the monotone density theorem we infer the asymptotics of $\Ebb{I_\xi^{-a}(t)}$.
 Dealing with Laplace transforms of repeated tails requires the consideration of the derivatives in $q$ of $\MBG{q}{1-a}$, see \eqref{eq:LT}, including at $q=0$, which through \eqref{eq:M_I_psi} depend on the derivatives in $q$ of the involved bivariate \BG functions.
 Via an integral representation of the bivariate \BG functions which links these functions to the convolutions and the derivatives of the $q$-potential measures of $\xi$, we derive results of independent interest for both the aforementioned derivatives and the potential measures.

 The outstanding case is when $\alpha=n+1$ is an integer.
 Then the results concerning the repeated tails can be deduced as above, but the monotone density theorem fails.
 Indeed, $\int_0^t V(s)\D s$ is slowly varying at infinity, see beneath \eqref{eq:def_g_an}, and Theorem \ref{thm:Monotone density, 1.7.2} does not hold.
 In this case, we are forced to resort to the more complicated de Haan theory, which requires a preliminary estimate of the type $\Ebb{I_\xi^{-a}(t)}=\bo{\Pbb{\xi_1>t}}$, and which we derive by purely probabilistic means such as for example the one-large jump principle.
 This allows us to use a generalised monotone density theorem, see Theorem \ref{thm:de Haan monotone density, 3.6.8}.
 The rest is similar to the non-integer $\alpha$ case.